To many people, hypnosis seems like a mystery.

-To put someone in a deep trance like we do in a regression takes a lot of skill.
-We have to convince the client’s conscious mind to step back so the deeper super-consciousness can be accessed.
+To put someone in a deep trance in a regression takes a lot of skill on the therapists part and much trust of the part of the client..
+The client’s conscious mind needs to step back so the deeper wise self can be accessed.
 The conscious mind is responsible for all our day-to-day thinking.
 It is the part of us that keeps us safe in this physical world.

 To be regressed, you need to feel safe and secure in the environment where the regression is happening.
-You need to be open, receptive and, to some degree, self-confident about your ability to gain access to your greater self.
-And you need to feel especially safe and secure with the hypnotherapist, trusting that the hypnotherapist will be a caring, approachable and skilled guide.
+You need to be open, receptive and confident in your ability to gain access to your greater self.
+This is why you need to feel safe and secure with the hypnotherapist, trusting that the hypnotherapist will be a caring, approachable and skilled guide.